 User: The name of the user with the required read/write access to the above database.

-Namespace: Enter the schema name where RudderStack will create all tables.
-If you don’t specify any namespace, RudderStack will set this to the source name, by default.
+Namespace: Enter the schema name where RudderStack creates all the tables.
+If you don’t specify any namespace, RudderStack sets its value as the source name, by default.

 SSH tunneling is a method of transferring data over an encrypted SSH connection.
 You can use it to add encryption to your legacy applications and achieve compliance with regulations like HIPAA, PCI-DSS, etc., without having to modify the existing applications.